AndryAlexis/Confirmation-order-email-to-Enveseur/README.md

-An layout for emails by for Enveseur S.L.
+An layout for emails made for Enveseur S.L.